dogukansahil/HTSS/README.md

 # About
 By simply editing HTML, CSS and JS codes, you can code your own website in a simple, fast and practical way.
 It is coded for purposes such as sharing personal academic websites, blog posts.
+The entire site is targeted to be under 1 mb.
 * [Demo](https://dogukansahil.com.tr/demo/index.html)
 # Screenshots
 Homepage/Light